netdata/netdata/health/REFERENCE.md

 In the `calc` line: `$this` is the result of the `lookup` line (i.e. the free space 30 minutes ago) and `$avail` is the current disk free space.
-So the `calc` line will either have a positive number of GB/second if the disk if filling up, or a negative number of GB/second if the disk is freeing up space.
+So the `calc` line will either have a positive number of GB/second if the disk is filling up, or a negative number of GB/second if the disk is freeing up space.

 There is no `warn` or `crit` lines here.
 So, this template will just do the calculation and